-The Letter of Intent must be submitted to Kirsten Blachford via email at Kirsten.Blachford@state.sd.us no later than September 19th, 2025.
-Please place the following in the subject line of your email: "Letter of Intent for RFP17383".
+The Letter of Intent must be submitted to Kirsten Blachford via email at Kirsten.Blachford@state.sd.us by the date and time indicated in Section 1.3 Schedule of Activities.
+Please place the following in the subject line of your email: "Letter of Intent for RFP17546".